nbfigueroa/kinect-process-scene/README.md

 ####object_feature_generator
 Extracts and streams default object features (from segmented point cloud)
 - mean & std of r,g,b values (as a twist message)
-- mean & std of h,s,v value  (as a twist message)
+- mean & std of h,s,v values  (as a twist message)